chrisb2/ds3231-breakout/README.md

 ## PCB

-The design files can be found at [https://oshwlab.com/chrisb2/ds3231-low-power](https://oshwlab.com/chrisb2/ds3231-low-power).
+The design files can be found at [https://oshwlab.com/chrisb2/ds3231-low-power](https://oshwlab.com/chrisb2/ds3231-low-power) and the Gerbers are included in this repository.

 ![PCB](rtc-ds3231-pcb.png)